open-watcom/owp4v1copy/docs/freadme.txt

  - WATCOM   - points to the directory where Open Watcom is installed and is used by various Open Watcom tools to locate files
  - EDPATH   - points to VI/VIW configuration files
- - INCLUDE  - points to directories containing header files used by the C/C++ compilers
+ - FINCLUDE - points to directories containing header files used by the FORTRAN compilers
  - LIB      - points to directories containing library files; note that Open Watcom linker is able to locate Open Watcom runtime libraries without this variable